fgcz/rawDiag/README.md

 ## Requirements

-*New RawFileReader from Thermo Fisher Scientific* see http://planetorbitrap.com/rawfilereader have to be installed to use R function `read.raw`.
+The *New RawFileReader from Thermo Fisher Scientific* (see http://planetorbitrap.com/rawfilereader) have to be installed to use the R function `read.raw`.

 ## Installation